Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 Procedure:

-1. Prepares a partial transaction with data from the `base_transaction`:
+1. Prepare a partial transaction with data from the `base_transaction`:
-    1. Reserves unspent outputs.
+    1. Reserve unspent outputs.
-    2. Adds necessary inputs spending reserved unspent outputs.
+    2. Add necessary inputs spending reserved unspent outputs.
-    3. Adds necessary issuances.
+    3. Add necessary issuances.
-    4. Prepares `signing_instructions` for each input and issuance.
+    4. Prepare `signing_instructions` for each input and issuance.
-    5. Creates and encrypts new outputs, adds VRPs (but not ARPs).
+    5. Create and encrypts new outputs, adds VRPs (but not ARPs).
-    6. Computes the `excess` blinding factor.
+    6. Compute the `excess` blinding factor.
-    7. Sets mintime to current time: `mintime = currentTime`.
+    7. Set mintime to current time: `mintime = currentTime`.
-    8. Sets maxtime to expiration time: `maxtime = expirationTime`.
+    8. Set maxtime to expiration time: `maxtime = expirationTime`.
-    9. Prepares ARP instructions for each output: `asset_range_proof_instructions: {asset_id:..., factor:..., [input_id:..., input_factor:...]}`.
+    9. Prepare ARP instructions for each output: `asset_range_proof_instructions: {asset_id:..., factor:..., [input_id:..., input_factor:...]}`.
         * Input ID and input's blinding factor are included if such input is known.
     10. For each output in `base_transaction` where `asset_range_proof_instructions` are specified and partial tx has an input with the matching asset ID:
         1. Copy that output to the partial transaction.
         2. Add `input_id/input_factor` to `asset_range_proof_instructions` for that copy.
         3. Strip `asset_range_proof_instructions` from that output in `base_transaction`.
-    11. Encrypts the partial transaction:
+    11. Encrypt the partial transaction:
-        1. Generates unique uniform `payload-id`.
+        1. Generate unique uniform `payload-id`.
-        2. Derives encryption key from Chain Core's master key: `EK = SHA3(master || SHA3(payload-id))`.
+        2. Derive [payload encryption key](#key-derivation) from Chain Core's master key: `PK`.
-        3. Encrypts the partial transaction and wraps it with `{payload_id:, blob:}` structure.
+        3. Encrypt the partial transaction and wraps it with `{payload_id:, blob:}` structure.
-2. Merges the data from partial transaction with the existing template (`base_transaction`):
+2. Merge the data from partial transaction with the existing template (`base_transaction`):
-    1. Merges tx.mintime with partial's mintime: `mintime = MAX(basetx.mintime, partialtx.mintime)`.
+    1. Merge tx.mintime with partial's mintime: `mintime = MAX(basetx.mintime, partialtx.mintime)`.
-    2. Merges tx.maxtime with partial's maxtime: `maxtime = MIN(basetx.maxtime, partialtx.maxtime)`.
+    2. Merge tx.maxtime with partial's maxtime: `maxtime = MIN(basetx.maxtime, partialtx.maxtime)`.
-    3. Adds outputs, stripping `asset_range_proof_instructions` from those outputs where `input_id/input_factor` is specified.
+    3. Add outputs, stripping `asset_range_proof_instructions` from those outputs where `input_id/input_factor` is specified.
-    4. Adds `{payload_id:, blob:}` to the list of payloads in the `base_transaction`.
+    4. Add `{payload_id:, blob:}` to the list of payloads in the `base_transaction`.
-    5. Adds `excess` from the partial transaction to the `excess` value in the MUX entry in the `base_transaction`.
+    5. Add `excess` from the partial transaction to the `excess` value in the MUX entry in the `base_transaction`.
     6. Replaces `placeholder:true` outputs with re-computed placeholder outputs based on additional inputs/outputs.
 3. Shuffles entries:
     * hashes each entry with a unique per-tx key (derived from `EK`, derived from `payload_id`)